-In the past being a transcriber was difficult.
-The equipment was complicated to use and expensive.
-More often than not you would be working with audio cassette tapes, which meant the tapes would be shipped to you and shipped back, or you would pick them up in person, or work in an office.
+In the past being a work at home transcriber was difficult.
+The equipment was complicated to use and expensive to buy.
+More often than not you would be working with audio cassette tapes, which meant the tapes would be shipped to you and shipped back to your client, or you would pick them up in person, or work in an office for somebody else.
 The audio quality was poor, tapes would get get jammed or break rather easily, and the computers we used were clunky and slow.

-Now from the comfort of your own home you can transcribe.
+Now from the comfort of your own home you can transcribe with ease.
 This article lays out all of the equipment a transcriber will need.

 Get a good pair of headphones.
 The one above is a great choice as it’s specifically designed for transcription.
 I also really like the Sony MDR7506 Professional Headphones.
 They are studio monitors designed for audio professionals, but reasonably priced at under $80 a pair.

 In my opinion, the Sony headphones are worth the investment.
 They are durable and well-constructed.
 Occasionally I’ll get very difficult audio, even audio where a reporter is using a hidden microphone.
 The audio on those files can be extremely difficult to hear, and I’ve compared the audio using these headphones to a regular pair of headphones and the clarity difference was pretty amazing.
 I could hear words and conversations that were completely unintelligible on a regular pair of headphones.

 2) Transcription Software

 The most basic and intuitive software out there is NCH’s Express Scribe.
 It is cheap, runs very smoothly, and is very easy to use.
 But it does not support true time code transcription.

 If you already own Express Scribe or desire a software with more features then FTW Transcriber (7% discount code included) is a great addition to your transcription software library.

 3) Ergonomic Keyboard